 Visualize How to Set Boundaries

 It can be very helpful to visualize certain situations where you may need to enact a boundary beforehand.
-You can walk yourself step by step through the scenario, starting with identifying your needs and boundaries going into the situation.
-Imagine how your body feels as you state your boundary, and notice any emotions, internal messages, or anxieties that come up for you.
+You can walk yourself step by step through the scenario.
+Start with identifying your needs and boundaries going into the situation.
+Imagine how your body feels as you state your boundary.
+Then notice any emotions, internal messages, or anxieties that come up for you.

 Take the time in your visualization to address those with care and love.
 Imagine what you might offer yourself to affirm your right to have boundaries after the situation.
 Visualize all the ways that you can take care of you in the situation, before it even comes up.

 You can also call upon metaphorical visualization when working with boundaries.
-Visualize a powerful forest’s edge encircling the sacred space of you, allowing no one, no thing, and no energy that is not wanted within its borders.
+Visualize a powerful forest’s edge encircling the sacred space of you.
+Imagine that it allows no one, no thing, and no energy that is not wanted within its borders.
 Or you can visualize a protective barricade, that only opens with your consent.

 You can also visualize your boundaries as alive and responsive to your unique needs in any situation.
 Perhaps with one person you have a stone wall that extends far in every direction, encircling and protecting you and your life.
-However with another person you have a permeable hedge, where depending on your needs and wants in the moment, they can come closer into the sacred space of you with your consent and blessing.
+However with another person you have a permeable hedge.
+Depending on your needs and wants in the moment, they can come closer into the sacred space of you with your consent and blessing.

 Remember, boundaries grow and change in relationships and with ourselves!
 They can become more firm and protective, keeping things that are not welcome or safe at a distance.
 And they can become more permeable and soft, allowing those people, beings, and energies that align with you to enter more deeply into your world.